Yonigoldwas/Yoni_geospatial_rs_portfolio/README.md

 Map flooded areas after an event and quantify the impact on agriculture and urban zones.

 **Approach**
-1. Use Sentinel one radar imagery in GEE
+1. Use Sentinel-1 radar imagery in GEE
 2. Build pre event and post event composites
 3. Apply a change detection rule on backscatter values
 4. Intersect flooded pixels with land cover data